bertramdev/karman-core/karman-differential/README.md

 ## Future Work

 The model was designed to allow for some additional functionality by supporting a dynamic list of header keys.
-The `version` property could therefore be used to let the `DiferentialCloudFile` know how to decode the file.
+The `version` property could therefore be used to let the `DifferentialCloudFile` know how to decode the file.
 Some additional features that could be added are:

 * Encryption: The block data could be encrypted with a key salt stored in the header.